TSim – Turan Simulator

 Metric Comparison

-With TSim, over 200 metrics can be tracked, grouped under the following categories:
+With TSim, over 400 metrics can be tracked.
+These are grouped under the following categories:

 - Network